Prehistoric agriculture on the Great Plains: Cultivation and yields

-Lacking iron tools and draft animals the prehistoric Indian farmer on the Great Plains primarily cleared and cultivated wooded land along rivers, especially the lighter soils on elevated river terraces which periodically flooded, renewing their fertility.
+Lacking iron tools and draft animals the prehistoric native farmer on the Great Plains primarily cleared and cultivated wooded land along rivers, especially the lighter soils on elevated river terraces which periodically flooded, renewing their fertility.
 They avoided cultivating the heavy soils of the open prairie with their deep mats of fibrous roots.
 Rather than being concentrated, the cultivated fields of the Great Plains farmer were dispersed along river terraces.
 Fields cultivated by the Pawnee were as much as eight miles from their villages.

-The high productivity of maize enabled Indian farmers to produce large crops with simple tools on a small per capita amount of cultivated land—although farming on the drought-prone Great Plains was always a risky endeavor.
+The high productivity of maize enabled native farmers to produce large crops with simple tools on a small per capita amount of cultivated land—although farming on the drought-prone Great Plains was always a risky endeavor.

 The amount of land needed by a farming household was between 2 and 7 acre of cultivated land each year, the difference accounted for by the quality of the land.
 Fields were usually cultivated for two or three years and then fallowed.
 Fallowed acreage was two to three times that which was cultivated in a given year.
 Counting both cultivated and fallowed fields, a household needed 4 to 21 acre for subsistence.
 Households which depended more on hunting and gathering cultivated smaller amounts of land.
 Yields of maize plots on the Great Plains are estimated at 10-20 bushels (627 - 1,254 kg) per acre.
 Higher yields of up to 40 bushels (2,508 kg) per acre have been reported on newly cleared land.
 Land declined in fertility in subsequent crop years.